BrickMMO/tasks/document-conversion.markdown

 1. Find your groups in [Blackboard](https://learn.humber.ca/).
 2. Complete your assigned project.
-3. Follow the [develoment process](development-process) to make and submit your changes.
+3. Follow the [development process](development-process) to make and submit your changes.

 ## Submitting this Task